 If you aren’t sold on needing conditioner yet, I hope you’ll at least hear the arguments in favor of it.
 (Though there aren’t many arguments against it, really…) Oh, and one thing I hope you’ll never try is one of those 2-in-1 shampoo-conditioners.
 Read on to understand why conditioner must stand alone in its use—and why it must always follow shampoo, and never precede it.

 For expertise on the topic, I spoke with two different types of hair pros.
-First, from NYC-based trichologist Bridgette Hill and board-certified dermatologist Dr. Corey L. Hartman.
+First, from NYC- and Palm Beach-based trichologist Bridgette Hill and board-certified dermatologist Dr. Corey L. Hartman.
 We even spoke about the best kinds of conditioner for each type of hair, whether it’s short, long, straight, curly, thick, thinning, and plenty in between.

 Meet the Expert

 What Is Conditioner?

 Conditioner, in essence, keeps your hair soft, strong, and hydrated.
 It is filled with hair-strengthening vitamins, minerals, proteins, and other nutrients, all of which seep into each strand to nourish hair while reversing damage and moisture loss.

 “Using a conditioner prevents hair from becoming too dry and fortifies the cuticle to prevent damage and hair breakage,” says Hartman.
 “Conditioner also provides a protective coating to the outer layers of the hair shaft to give the hair sheen and a thicker appearance.
 It is especially important to apply if after shampooing (when hair, like skin, is prone to dryness).”